-- Understanding the management's and those charged with governance (TCWG)'s process for estimating the recoverable amount of the assets - Evaluating the reasonableness of the assumptions, judgements, projected cash flows and key inputs considered by the management by comparing those estimates with market data and company specific information available and also the impact of Covid-19 pandemic. - Evaluating the historical accuracy of the management's assessment by comparing the past estimates to the current year actual performance of the company. - Reading the valuation report and validating key assumptions used in the valuation and rationale for those assumptions.
+- Understanding the management's and those charged with governance (TCWG)'s process for estimating the recoverable amount of the assets - Evaluating the reasonableness of the market related assumptions (including discount rate and long-term growth rate), judgements and key inputs considered by the management by comparing those estimates with market data and company specific information available. - Tested the company specific assumptions used in the cash flow forecasts which includes occupancy rate and average room rate. - To consider forecasting risk, we also performed sensitivity analysis over the cash flow projections. - Evaluating the accuracy of the management's assessment by comparing the past estimates to the current year actual performance of the company. - Reading the valuation report and validating key assumptions used in the valuation and rationale for those assumptions.